pranay10318/wd301/README.md

-Copy code
 # Smarter Tasks App

 Welcome to the Smarter Tasks App, a project management system built using Redux, React, and TypeScript.

 ## Live Demo

-Check out the live demo [here](https://helpful-gumdrop-ec55b5.netlify.app/).
+Check out the live demo of Smarter-Tasks in  [here](https://helpful-gumdrop-ec55b5.netlify.app/).

 ## Features